-Ages 35-40, First Years Overseas
+Ages 35-40, First Years Overseas, in Bangkok (1994-2000)

-My only internet connection was an international direct dial to the USA, at considerable expense.
 (There was a monopoly government run packet switching gateway to the outside world, but it was minimal and terrible.
 A few other people also had the idea of doing something with internet, but they were turfy.
 The only positive interest I got from the Thai side was from a few universities with very kind people, though of limited utility and potential, and cognizant of the government powers.)

 Design work was usually split between an office in a Bangkok highrise, a construction shack on the site of the work, and offices overseas where experts reviewed designs.
 I most enjoyed visiting the sites.
 They were just getting hooked up with modems to network all these sites.

 In Thailand, I stand out as a foreigner, and my point of contact at each site was usually the top guy there who was usually a foreigner, or one of his small handful of top foreign managers/mentors.
 I was highly respected by all the Thai workers.
 I didn't need to say anything.
-Dressed in business attire, all I had to do was put on a hard hat and I could freely walk around the site.
-I also had access to all the data, and enjoyed going over the design plans and tracking progress in construction, including memos of problems and solutions which cropped up.
+Dressed in business attire, all I had to do was put on a hard hat and I could freely walk around many sites.
+I also had access to all the data, and enjoyed going over design plans and tracking progress in construction, including memos of problems and solutions which cropped up.
 I learned a lot about engineering and construction projects in a short time, vicariously.

 I also learned a lot about the property business, since that's what a lot of projects were about -- developing properties -- and in various social gatherings, I got to know who's who, and to meet some of the analysts and investors.